 Siem Reap, home to several international schools and a range of exciting activities for children of all ages provides a safe, fun and friendly home for families.
 Parents find Siem Reap easy to get around, by bike, tuk tuk or even a family car, to go to school or to the markets.
 Outside school, children have the chance to learn to play a musical instrument, take part in sports or even circus skills, art classes, dance classes, swimming lessons, football or wall climbing tuition.
 It’s all here, whatever your children’s interests.
 Home comforts are reassuringly available in supermarkets, pharmacies and stores in the city – including familiar food brands, baby supplies, equipment or home ware.
 Also don’t miss our guide on travelling with kids to Siem Reap.

 Culture and traditions

-Expats and locals alike celebrate the many colourful religious festivals, public holidays and special occasions throughout the year.
+Expats and locals alike celebrate the many colorful religious festivals, public holidays and special occasions throughout the year.
 Take the time to learn to cook Khmer cuisine from those who know – and are more than happy to take you with them to the market for fresh ingredients, then cook up a storm in the kitchen.
-Learn to speak Khmer at one of many language schools in the city, or engage in an organised language exchange social, befriend a Khmer neighbour who will have you speaking the basics in no time.
+Learn to speak Khmer at one of many language schools in the city, or engage in an organized language exchange social, befriend a Khmer neighbor who will have you speaking the basics in no time.
 Making the effort with the language, even if it’s just the pleasantries, will be greatly appreciated.
 It can help with negotiating or getting directions, too.